For Employers

 The student will gain advanced quantitative skills in impact evaluation, benefiting from the supervisors' expertise in econometric methods like synthetic control method, difference-in-differences, and propensity score matching.
 These techniques are cutting-edge approaches for assessing socio-economic impacts of interventions at the micro-macro level, being highly valued in both academic and policy-oriented research.

 This 3.5yr PhD project is a competition jointly funded by The James Hutton Institute and the University of Greenwich.
 This opportunity is open to UK students and will provide funding to cover a stipend and UK level tuition.
+The successful candidates will be notified of the UBEL Doctoral Training Partnership call and will have to apply for that one too.
 International students may apply, but must fund the difference in fee levels between UK level tuition and international tuition fees.Students must meet the eligibility criteria as outlined in the UKRI guidance on UK and international candidates.
 Applicants will have a first-class honours degree in a relevant subject or a 2.1 honours degree plus Masters (or equivalent).

 Our Commitment to Equality and Diversity